By Andrea Servadio, the co-founder and owner of Fitdog. Post updated on 1/2/2020.

 - Implement the same reinforcements.
 In the beginning, this may require you to have treats on you at all times or learn what privileges you need to take away and when.
 Through consistency, your dog will learn that you and your home are no different than the trainer’s environment.

 - Change the environment.
 Throw away the fast food and cookies.
 Set your dog up for success.
 For example, if your dog was bored and barking out of a window all day, change that scenario.
-You can bring him to daycare, sign up for sports activities during the day, or leaving puzzles or games for him while you’re away.
+You can bring him to daycare, sign up for Group Classes during the day, or leaving puzzles or games for him while you’re away.